kaden175ck/Coding-Practice/React/notes.md

 ## difference between props and states
 * props are external value that get passed into the component, just like argument
 * states are value that are internally?

+## what is State?
+* a piece of state is a value end up being updated in UI
+* whenever piece of state update, we might want the user see